skazhar/CoreDevPrototypeEnv/README.md

 Set up an account on [CircleCI](https://circleci.com/)

 Go to IBM Bluemix Console and create app.
+Select .mybluemix.net as domain.

 Clone the directory https://github.com/Cerebri/CoreDevPrototypeEnv.git

 Edit the manifest.yml to add the app and host name.

-Edit the circle.yml to add your Username and Password.
-I am trying to figure out how to use secret keys so you dont have to push your username and password.
+This hostname is the same as what you chose for *.mybluemix.net E.g, haad-java.mybluemix.net haad-java is the app and hostname.

+If you choose you can rename this directory and PUSH it.

+Now in the circleCI account select `ADD PROJECTS` and navigate to the github repo and select it.
+This forms a tab on your console.
+Click the repo name and it will direct you to Project Page for your repo.
+On top right corner select `Project Settings`.
+In the left panel select `Environment Variables`.
+Now add two values for USER (ibm Id) and PASSWORD (ibm password).
+In case you dont like the variable names USER and PASSWORD you can edit the circle.yml file in your directory to reflect the new variable names.
+After adding variables you can make a change and PUSH again or in the project page select REBUILD.

+Once the rebuild is complete you will see "Hello World" on <hostname>.mybluemix.net